Wound Care & Hyperbaric Center

 Approximately 3 to 5 million Americans have wounds that won’t heal.
-The Firelands' hyperbaric medicine and wound care program specializes in treating chronic or non-healing wounds, which are defined as sores or wounds that don't show significant improvement with conventional treatment.
+The Firelands' wound care and hyperbaric center specializes in treating chronic or non-healing wounds, which are defined as sores or wounds that don't show significant improvement with conventional treatment.

-If you suffer from a chronic or non-healing wound, the Firelands wound care and hyperbaric medicine program will work with you and your physician to deliver:
+If you suffer from a chronic or non-healing wound, the Firelands wound care and hyperbaric center will work with you and your physician to deliver:

 - Advanced therapies